cbechstedt/Agrix/README.md

 ![Java](https://img.shields.io/badge/Java-17-brightgreen) ![Spring Boot](https://img.shields.io/badge/Spring%20Boot-3.1.1-brightgreen) ![MySQL](https://img.shields.io/badge/MySQL-blue)

 I developed a REST API in Java, using the Spring ecosystem.
 This API utilizes Spring Data JPA for persistence in a MySQL database and Spring Security with JWT for authentication and authorization.
+Moreover, this app is Dockerized, making it easy to deploy and run across different environments.

 ## Database